joebeeson/referee/README.md

 ## Listeners

 Listeners perform the actual leg work in handling an error.
 Their only requirement is that they have a public function that the `WhistleComponent` can trigger when it needs to notify the listener of an error.
-In previous versions of Referee the plugin would record all errors to the database, this has been deprecated in favor of a more verbose approach.
-To help keep things speedy the `WhistleComponent` will only instantiate one instance of a listener and will reuse it for every error that it sends.

 You can configure listeners in the `$components` declaration for the `WhistleComponent`, here's an example of some configuration options...

         public $components = array(
             'Referee.Whistle' => array(
                 'listeners' => array(

                     'YourLogger' => array(

+                        // The error type(s) that should trigger this listener 'levels' => E_ERROR,

                         // The method to call to pass an error, defaults to 'error' 'method' => 'customMethod',

                         // The class to instantiate, defaults to (name)Listener, YourLoggerListener in this case 'class'  => 'yourCustomListenerClass',

                         'parameters' => array(
                             /**
                              * Anything in here will be passed to the listener's
                              * error method when an error occurs.
                              */
                         )

                     )

                 )
             )
         );

-The method that is invoked by the `WhistleComponent` should accept two parameters: `$error` and `$parameters` -- the `$error` is an associative array describing the error that occurred and `$parameters` is an array containing the parameters (if any) that were declared in the `$components` declaration for the listener.
+The method that is invoked by the `WhistleComponent` should accept two parameters: `$error` and `$parameters` -- the `$error` is an associative array describing the error that occurred and `$parameters` is an array containing the parameters (*if any*) that were declared in the `$components` declaration for the listener.